bookfere/Calibre-News-Delivery/README.md

 ## Storage

 All converted ebooks will be zipped together and stored in the Artifacts of GitHub Actions.
 You can find and download them in the job details of each workflow record.
-Each file will be retained for 90 days from the date it is generated.
+Each file will be retained for up to 90 days from the date it is generated.

-Ebook files can be stored for up to 90 days.
 You can change the retention period in the "__[Artifact and log retention](../../settings/actions#retention-header)__" section on the Actions settings page.
-You can also do this through the environment settings.
+You can also do this through the environment settings (refer to the [Setup](#setup) section).

 Be aware that files exceeding the size limit for email attachments will not be sent via SMTP.
 You will need to download them manually from the Artifacts.